 Picture this.
 You're outside in your yard enjoying a beautiful spring day.
 As you feel the warm, gentle wind start to get a little stronger, you notice dark clouds approaching.
 Now the trees begin to sway with the strong gusts of wind.
 Before you know it, you hear loud crackling sounds and some of the trees in your yard snap and hit the ground.
 The storm quickly passes, but leaves a trail of damage behind.
-Nancy Arndt, personal lines senior underwriter, will explain what your insurance policy may cover.
+This blog will explain what your insurance policy may cover.

 You call your insurance agent to see if you have any coverage for the damage.
 You may be surprised to find that under the “Additional Coverages” section of your policy, the cost to remove trees and debris that fall due to a windstorm, hail, or even the weight of ice or snow, could be covered.
 The basic homeowner's policy could pay up to $500 for the removal of any one tree and up to $1,000 for any one loss.
 Unless stated differently in the policy, your homeowner's deductible would apply to this type of loss.

 Some policies might specify that the tree must have damaged a covered structure or is blocking a driveway in order for debris removal coverage to apply.
 Some policies could provide coverage for tree debris removal regardless of whether or not there's other damage to property.